Move from a feeling-driven to a data-driven measurement of your developer team’s work alignment with business goals.

 View a heatmap of engineers’ activity and schedule meetings according to data, to enable a nondisruptive engineering flow.

-How to use the Time Card:
+How to use the Activity Heatmap:

 You don’t need another study to confirm that engineers are most productive when they work in big blocks of time – this is why Visualize engineering activity through a heat map to find out what is their golden hour in terms of productivity.